FAQs for the Field Experience

 Visit the Apply page for an overview of the application process.
 Students need to submit a completed Conservation Ambassador Online Application Form, mail in a $25 application fee, and have their teacher submit a Conservation Ambassador Online Teacher Recommendation in order to be considered for admission.
-Applications are due April 1 of each year.
+Applications are due May 1, 2018.

 The program coordinator will help you choose a community partner by June (before the field experience).
 Contact the program coordinator to start discussing potential community projects and partners.

 Contact the program coordinator to discuss any ideas you might have for a project.
 We make every effort to match students with desired projects.